mwvgroup/pittgoogle-user-demos/cloud-run/README.md

 This example uses the `alert` obtained in Example 1 and the pre-written code in the [SuperNNova directory](tutorial/SuperNNova) that is included in this repo.
 The code includes the following notable files:

+[TODO]
+- link to files
+- add a summary doc for the deployment files
+- Explain that it's best if the classifier code you want to run is published to pypi.

 - *main.py* : Used in the examples above.
 - *setup.sh* : Bash script that we will use to deploy the module.
 This script uses the `gcloud` and `bq` [command line tools](https://mwvgroup.github.io/pittgoogle-client/overview/adv-setup.html#command-line).